 In the event nobody comes forward to claim the estate, The State of New York would keep the proceeds.
 Simply stated, if someone dies without a will and without any close living relatives, distant relatives such as uncles, aunts, nieces, nephews, grandchildren and even first cousins can inherit the proceeds of their estate.
 If nobody comes forward, the estate is held by the State of New York indefinitely.

 Allowing the State of New York to keep the proceeds of a NY estate is never an acceptable option at The Law Offices of Jason W. Stern & Associates.
-We are well versed in the area of NY kinship law and have a proven track record of successfully handling these complex cases.
-With the help of highly skilled genealogists we are able to thoroughly gather in-depth family histories to prove up lineage for both Surrogate’s Court and the Public Administrator’s Office as required by estate law in these types of kinship cases.
+We are well versed in the area of NY kinship law and have an unparalleled, perfect track record of successfully handling these complex cases.
+As highly skilled NY kinship lawyers with unique genealogical skills we are able to thoroughly gather in-depth family histories to prove up lineage for both Surrogate’s Court and the Public Administrator’s Office as required by estate law in these types of kinship cases.
+Our firm has appeared in some of the largest NY kinship estates in history.

 The end result of our firm’s extensive NY kinship law experience is the ability to retrieve unclaimed sums of estate proceeds on behalf of the loved ones of relatives who passed without a will.
 If you believe you are the rightful heir to your distant relative’s estate, let our firm help you prove kinship.